 Started in 1971 as DU1AFS in Manila with a homebrew 120-watt CW and AM transmitter using a pair of 6L6GC finals to work 40M and 20M.
 Receiver was an Ecophone EC-1A with an outboard preselector then later changed to a Hallicrafters SX42.
 I enjoyed so much dx with this setup.
-I built another homebrew transmitter to operate on SSB with a pair of 6KD6 sweep tubes for more PEP power.
+I built another homebrew transmitter with a pair of 6KD6 sweep tubes for more PEP power.
 This inspired me to finish an Electrical Engineering degree from University of the Philippines.
 In the 80's I worked in the broadcast industry then moved to the vhf/uhf radio business making repeaters and setting them up for civilian and goverment agencies.
 In the 90's I moved into designing circuits for commercial electronics and cellular.
-After more than 40 yrs in Electronics, I like restoring and operating old (and obsolete!) radios.
+After more than 40 yrs in Electronics, I like restoring and operating old radios.

 Homebrew all-mode HF transmitter with a pair of 6KD6 sweep tube finals (above) from 1974.